 QNB intends to further strengthen its market position by consolidating its corporate banking line, which has proven to be its strongest performing business line.
-The total segment revenue (operating income including share of results of associates) generated by QNB's corporate banking division (Qatar operations) amounted to 53.4 per cent., 55.5 per cent., 54.2 per cent. and 55.6 per cent. of the QNB Group's total segment revenue (operating income including share of results of associates) for the nine month periods ended 30 September 2015 and 2014 and for the years ended 31 December 2014 and 31 December 2013, respectively.
+The total segment revenue (operating income including share of results of associates) generated by QNB's corporate banking division (Qatar operations) amounted to

+38.0 per cent., 53.4 per cent., 54.2 per cent. and 54.2 per cent. of the QNB Group's total segment revenue (operating income including share of results of associates) for the nine-month periods ended 30 September 2016 and 2015 and for the years ended 31 December 2015 and 31 December 2014, respectively.
 QNB believes that its corporate banking line has the potential for further growth in parallel with the rapid development of Qatar's economy.
-As part of this on-going strategy, the QNB Group has established QNB Capital, through which ONB has participated in key Government and quasi-Government financial mandates.
-Reflecting Oatar's economy, management of ONB believes that these key opportunities in the corporate banking line are primarily within the oil and gas, utilities, telecommunications, aviation, health and education sectors.
-Accordingly, QNB Capital is targeting these sectors, particularly transactions involving private corporate clients and major governmental contracts, as well as leveraging its experience in arranging Qatari riyal denominated facilities.
-QNB also believes that it is well placed to further strengthen its corporate banking line and to continue to develop strong commercial relationships with private and public corporate clients internationally.
+As part of this ongoing strategy, the QNB Group established QNB Capital in 2008, through which QNB has participated in a number of key Government and quasi-Government financial mandates.
+Reflecting Qatar's economy, the management of QNB believes that these key opportunities in the corporate banking line are primarily within the oil and gas, utilities, telecommunications, real estate, aviation, health and education sectors.
+Accordingly, QNB Capital is targeting these sectors, particularly transactions involving private corporate clients and major governmental contracts, as well as leveraging its experience in arranging Qatari Riyal denominated facilities.
+QNB also believes that it is well-placed to further strengthen its corporate clients internationally.